-Where a maximum number of pages have been indicated for a section of the proposal, or for the proposal as a whole, the experts will be instructed to disregard any excess pages.
+Where maximum numbers of pages have been indicated for a section of the proposal, or for the proposal as a whole, the experts will be instructed to disregard any excess pages.

 The Commission/agency establishes a list of experts capable of evaluating the proposals that have been received.
 The list is drawn up to ensure: